 "Many of these issues must be addressed and managed before conception," he says.
 "It may be too late if we wait, especially since the organs develop around six to eight weeks into the pregnancy, and the first visit to the gynecologist or obstetrician is usually at the eight to 10 week mark.
 The fetus may have already developed problems before the mother comes in for her first prenatal visit."

 All women of child-bearing age should receive preconception counseling at every visit to their health care provider.
-Ideally, this type of counseling should begin with the first visit after a woman begins to menstruate.

 You should be aware of possible toxins in your environment that can affect the health of a developing fetus.
 Some things seem more obvious than others for instance, if you work somewhere where you are exposed to toxic chemicals or radiation.
 Other things are not as obvious.